vmware-archive/vsphere-storage-for-kubernetes/documentation/largescaledeployment.md

 **Note:** Here resource `requests` is set on system pods and not the `limit`, so that if Pod requires more CPU/Memory then available CPU/Memory can be utilized during the peak time.

-For rest of the Pods on the master node (Proxy, DNS and flannel) we have 40% cpu available.
+For rest of the Pods (Proxy, DNS and flannel etc.) on the master node 40% cpu is available.

 Refer [Managing Compute Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) to know more about CPU and Memory Requests in Kubernetes.